 As we gear up to celebrate Women’s Day on March 8, here's how you can take part in the celebrations literally.
 We have whittle down a list of the most read books of women authors by our readers.
 Find a great excuse to spend your day sipping coffee at your favorite place with one of our readers choice.
 You must-must include these in your reading list

 - The Ministry of Utmost Happiness by Arundhati Roy

-A novel that takes us on an intimate journey across the Indian subcontinent and braides together the lives of a diverse cast of characters who have been broken by the world they live in and then rescued, patched together by acts of love and by hope.
+A novel that takes us on an intimate journey across the Indian subcontinent.
+It braides together the lives of a diverse cast of characters who have been broken by the world they live in and then rescued, patched together by acts of love and by hope.